sinankabeer/ai-android-autonomous-agent/README.md

 ## Overview
 An AI powered Android automation agent that understands user commands and performs actions on Android devices.

+## Objective
+Build an AI powered Android automation agent that converts natural language instructions into executable Android actions using Claude API and ADB.

 ## Features
 - Open applications
 - Search on YouTube